FM

 The Challenge

-The challenge was honouring a genuinely rich legacy, Factory Records, the Hacienda, a city that had built an entire aesthetic around the relationship between sound and image, without being nostalgic about it.
-James' work spans genres and contexts.
-The identity needed to hold that range without becoming generic.
+The challenge was honouring a genuinely rich legacy — Factory Records, the Haçienda, a city that built an entire aesthetic around the relationship between sound and image — without being nostalgic about it.
+Nostalgia is the wrong register for a working studio.
+James' practice spans genres and contexts, from intimate acoustic production to large-scale live sound.
+The identity needed to hold that range without becoming generic, to feel of Manchester without becoming a mood board of its own mythology.

-The challenge was honouring a genuinely rich legacy, Factory Records, the Hacienda, a city that had built an entire aesthetic around the relationship between sound and image, without being nostalgic about it.
-James' work spans genres and contexts.
-The identity needed to hold that range without becoming generic.
+The challenge was honouring a genuinely rich legacy — Factory Records, the Haçienda, a city that built an entire aesthetic around the relationship between sound and image — without being nostalgic about it.
+Nostalgia is the wrong register for a working studio.
+James' practice spans genres and contexts, from intimate acoustic production to large-scale live sound.
+The identity needed to hold that range without becoming generic, to feel of Manchester without becoming a mood board of its own mythology.